Ballen2713/Personal_Learning/Docker/docker.md

 > Container = Instance of image, multiple containers running the same image

+## Container Lifetime & Persistant Data
+#### Volumes & Bind Mounts:
+* Volumes are located outside of the container (typically on the host machine)
+  * this is native to docker and can be shared with other containers since it's persisted on the host
+    * Ex) Running your container on a windows machine would allow any container to be removed but any new running container with the same image can still access the same volume setup previously
+* Bind Mounts share files with the container from the host
+  * this also maps host files/directories to the containers files/directories
+    * In the event the container or pod is killed the persisted data will be lost with the container and not accessisble by other containers.
 ## Docker Commands and their explainations
 ---
 *This commands does the following*